Chouteau County, Montana

 Chouteau County is a county located in the North-Central region of the U.S. state of Montana.
 As of the 2020 census, the population was 5,895.
 Its county seat is Fort Benton.
 The county was established in 1865 as one of the original nine counties of Montana, and named in 1882 after Pierre Chouteau Jr., a fur trader who established a trading post that became Fort Benton, which was once an important port on the Missouri River.

 Chouteau County is home to the Chippewa-Cree tribe on the Rocky Boy Indian Reservation.
 It contains part of the Lewis and Clark National Forest.

 Geography

 According to the United States Census Bureau, the county has a total area of 3997 sqmi, of which 3972 sqmi is land and 24 sqmi (0.6%) is water.

 Chouteau County was once the largest county in the Montana Territory and the second largest in the United States, with an area of 15439 sqmi in the early 20th century.
 However, some parts of the county were over 250 mi from Fort Benton, and in 1893, the first of several divisions began with the creation of Teton County, the western portion of Chouteau County.
 Chouteau County lost half of its population from 1910 to 1930.

-The land is mostly prairie.
-The Bear Paw Mountains rise in the eastern section and the Little Rockies and the Highwood ranges are in the southern portion.
-Major rivers include the Teton River, Marias River, Missouri River and the Arrow River.
+The land is mostly rolling prairie, hence the high density of wheat farming.
+However, there is notable topography, namely some of Montana's forested island ranges.
+The Bear Paw Mountains rise in the northeast and the Little Rockies and the Highwood Ranges are in the southeast.
+Major rivers include the Teton River, Marias River, Missouri River and Arrow Creek.